 How can a Vermont LGBT Estate Planning Lawyer Help?

-Unsworth LaPlante, PLC will tailor the estate planning process to you so you can use all of the tools available under the law to have a secure plan for incapacity, for the end of your life, and for your assets and loved ones after your death.
+Unsworth LaPlante, PLLC will tailor the estate planning process to you so you can use all of the tools available under the law to have a secure plan for incapacity, for the end of your life, and for your assets and loved ones after your death.
 Our Vermont LGBT estate planning lawyers offer legal advice and representation statewide, including in Burlington, Essex Junction, Montpelier, Rutland, White River Junction, St. Johnsbury and Newport.
 Give us a call today at 802-879-7133 or contact us online to learn more.